odkr/sucgi/README.rst

     apache2ctl -t && apache2ctl restart

-PHP scripts in */home* should now be run under the UID and GID of their owner.
+PHP scripts in */home* should now be run with the permissions of their respective owners.

 Documentation